sf-wdi-44/schedule/README.md

 <h1>Welcome to WDI 44!</h1>

-Class runs from 9AM - 5PM daily – being 10+ minutes late will count as a tardy. <a href="homework.md">Homework</a> is assigned daily; we will occasionally ask you to submit your homework via the class <a href="https://docs.google.com/spreadsheets/d/1Phbzp7kwryUhv3C7con25LoUYU8yEoHw7K5-dLSvOnU/edit?usp=sharing">Project Submission Document</a> for review.
+Class runs 9AM - 5PM daily – being 10+ minutes late will count as a tardy. <a href="homework.md">Homework</a> is assigned daily; we will occasionally ask you to submit homework via the class <a href="https://docs.google.com/spreadsheets/d/1Phbzp7kwryUhv3C7con25LoUYU8yEoHw7K5-dLSvOnU/edit?usp=sharing">Project Submission Document</a> for review.

 Schedule one-on-ones with your instructors as needed, either via Slack or in person.
-We highly recommend that you check in regularly with your instructors throughout the 12 weeks; keeping us updated on your progress will better equip us to support you throughout the program.
-Read some more WDI pro-tips <a href="pro-tips.md">here</a>.
+We highly recommend you check in regularly with your instructors throughout the 12 weeks; keeping us updated on your progress will better equip us to support you throughout the program.
+Read past students' WDI pro-tips <a href="pro-tips.md">here</a>.

 ## Important Links
 - <a href="https://github.com/SF-WDI-LABS/installfest">Installfest</a>
 - <a href="https://drive.google.com/open?id=1bhe0fjylaZnq19-NYTrNO3unhxZJQnXV">Google Drive Folder</a>
-- <a href="homework.md">Daily Homework</a>
+- <a href="homework.md">Homework</a>

-## Other Links
 - <a href="https://github.com/SF-WDI-LABS/shared_modules/blob/master/how-to/heroku-mean-stack-deploy.md">Deploying Node + Mongoose App on Heroku</a>

 ## Week 2: JavaScript on the Web